rithmschool/numbers_api/README.md

 <h3 id="html-embedding">HTML Embedding</h3>
-TODO: What about just having the 'callback' field with no value?
-Include the query field `write` to have the response text wrapped in `document.write()`.
-This allows you to stick a single `<script>` where the contents should go on your HTML page.
+Add `write` to your query string to have the response text wrapped in `document.write()`.
+Now you can stick just a single `<script>` directly where the fact should go.

     In the year 2012, <script src="http://numbersapi.com/2012/year?write"></script>.